 - Bake at 350 degrees for 40-45 minutes (don’t over bake).When the cake is done start the glaze (recipe below).
 Allow cake to cool for 10 minutes.

-- Bring ingredients to a boil and keep bubbling until ready to brush on cake.
+- For the glaze -Bring ingredients to a boil and keep bubbling until ready to brush on cake.

 - One cake has cooled for the 10 minutes, brush the bottom of the cake with some of the glaze.
 Then invert cake on to a cooling rack.